 The first mistake many planners make researching a load is asking, “How much does it pay?”
 Why?
 Because this isn’t enough information.
 As a planner, you need to know the amount of money required on each load that will cover your Break-Even Point, leave you the necessary cash for emergencies, and grows your company.

 Your Break-Even Point is a combination of three factors:

 1. Fixed Costs: every expense your operation pays if all your trucks were parked for a month.
 Items like truck payments, office expenses (including your draw or salary), insurance, licenses, taxes like FHUT, etc. These are figured annually and divided by 365 days = Fixed Cost per Day.

-2. Consistent Variable Costs: are the expenses which occur every time your trucks are rolling.
+2. Consistent Variable Costs: These are the expenses that occur every time your trucks are rolling.
 Items like: tires, repairs, maintenance, washes, parts, etc. These are figured for last month with repairs and tires being amortized over their anticipated useful life.
-Total amount expended for the month divided by total odometer miles for the month = Current Cost per Mile.
+The total amount expended for the month divided by total odometer miles for the month = Current Cost per Mile.

 (For more information on your Break-Even Point go to www.truckersu.com )

 The lesson here is, know what rate to quote to make the revenue you’ll need for a profit on this load.
 Do your load planning by using these questions:

 1. What loads are available at the final destination of the current load being considered?